 In order to perform specific, targeted tests, you can publish some records (up to 10K) from your Alma premium sandbox to your Primo sandbox.
 The Alma sandbox publishes these records to a dedicated sub-directory of the same FTP location used by Alma and Primo production.
+These records are then retrieved by the Primo sandbox.
 If your Alma sandbox is not currently set up to work with your Primo sandbox (this is generally handled during the implementation process), you can set up your Alma sandbox as described in Linking Primo Sandbox to Alma Sandbox and Linking Alma Premium Sandbox to Primo Sandbox below.
 The Primo sandbox then communicates with the Alma sandbox for all user actions, such as requests and My Account.

 The following diagram presents the Primo sandbox’s communication with the Alma premium sandbox:

 Primo Sandbox Working with the Alma Premium Sandbox